mangs/simple-release-notes-action/README.md

 As its name implies, this action is intended to be easy to use.
 Here are the rules to follow for using this action:

-- When this action runs
-  - The target version number is found in the `version` field in your `package.json`
+- When this action runs, the target version number is found in the `version` field in your `package.json`
-  - The target "section" of your changelog is the one immediately following the heading containing your target version number; this "section" contains the version's release notes
 - Your changelog must be structured into version number "sections" as follows (use [this repository's changelog](./CHANGELOG.md) as an example)
   - Version numbers must always be found at the same depth (e.g. always at `### <version>` or depth of 3)
-  - Version number ordering doesn't matter
+  - Version number "section" ordering doesn't matter

 ```markdown
 # <changelog title>